pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## August
 August sprinted through the park, lungs burning but a smile splitting her face.
 Her therapist had encouraged her to find a physical outlet for her stress.
 But here she was, chasing pigeons (mostly winning) and feeling a lightness she hadn't experienced in weeks.

 It all started with a promotion.
 More responsibility, a bigger paycheck – everything society deemed "success."
-Yet, Maria felt like a deflated balloon.
+Yet, August felt like a deflated balloon.
 Sleep evaded her, replaced by a constant low-grade anxiety.
 Workdays bled into nights, and the vibrant artist she once was became a ghost, replaced by a productivity machine.

 One particularly rough day, she confessed her struggles to a friend.
 The friend, ever the pragmatist, suggested a gym membership.
 "Exercise releases endorphins, Maria," they chirped.
 Maria scoffed.
 Gyms felt sterile, intimidating – the antithesis of the free-spirited soul she identified with.

 But the seed was planted.
-Maybe there was a way to move her body that resonated with her, outside the confines of fluorescent lights and sculpted biceps.
-Enter her therapist, a woman with a twinkle in her eye and a deep understanding of the "is-ought" gap.
+Her sister also suggested she see a mental health therapist.
 She didn't prescribe exercise as a cure-all, but rather as a potential tool in Maria's mental health toolbox.

-So, Maria started small.
-A brisk walk replaced her usual late-night internet browsing.
-She discovered a hidden park near her apartment, a haven of chirping birds and rustling leaves.
-The initial awkwardness of running (more like a jog-stumble) gave way to a surprising sense of accomplishment.

 It wasn't a magic bullet.
 Therapy sessions were still crucial, a space to untangle the knots of anxiety and self-doubt.
 But the park became her sanctuary, a place where the chatter in her mind quieted and a new kind of strength emerged.
 It wasn't about sculpted muscles or chasing some societal ideal of fitness.
 It was about rediscovering joy, a reminder that mental and physical health weren't separate entities, but rather two sides of the same well-being coin.
 And that, Maria realized with a grin as she chased another unsuspecting pigeon, was a truth worth celebrating.